Start your path to sobriety and wellness today.

 Sober living provides a smooth transition for those in recovery who have completed a residential program.
 Adjusting back to daily life can be difficult for many individuals, making Sober living an ideal choice for a safe, secure environment while continuing to practice what was learned during inpatient rehab.

-At the Recovery Institute of Ohio, we are a treatment program for those who seek recovery from substance abuse disorders and/or mental health problems.
-Our Sober living options provide clients with a supportive, sober home while they transition back to the “real world.”
+At Recovery Institute of Ohio, we are a treatment program for those who seek recovery from substance abuse disorders and/or mental health problems.
+Our sober living options provide clients with a supportive, sober home while they transition back to the “real world.”

 Sober living is shared housing with other individuals who are at similar stages of their recovery process and are also sober.
 This type of housing is essentially a bridge to help ease the transition back into their daily lives.

 Sober living serves as a safe, sober space between an inpatient facility and the individual’s normal living environment.
 After receiving residential treatment, many clients choose to live in a sober living environment before immediately returning to their homes.